ashishkumar0803/Text-Classification/README.md

   - Train it on the dataset with an embedding size of 100 dimensions.

 **Modeling**
-  - Feedforward Neural Networks (FFNN)
+  - Feedforward Neural Networks (FFNN) or
   - Recurrent Neural Networks (RNN), and
   - Long Short-Term Memory networks (LSTM).